Solve/Next

 Small bets on the future of European mobility—built and tested same day

 Morning: teams build prototypes of their highest-confidence hypotheses.
 Afternoon: stakeholder panel—a rail operator, a city planner, a logistics director, a mobility startup founder, and a commuter who represents the user the industry is most worried about losing.
-Evening: the escalation question: “Of the assumptions we surfaced this week—which ones, if they turned out to be wrong, would change a capital allocation decision that only your CFO or CEO can authorise?”
+Evening: the escalation question: “Of the assumptions we surfaced this week—which ones, if they turned out to be wrong, would change a capital allocation decision that only your CFO or CEO can authorize?”

 Make StuffBet SmallStakeholder PanelEscalation Question